 Note that not all states prohibit a potential beneficiary from being a witness.
 However, this practice is strongly discouraged, regardless of state law.
 In a will contest where someone questions the willmaker’s signature authenticity, a disinterested witness is far more credible than a witness who stands to inherit under the will.

 A will does not need to be notarized.
 While a notary can serve as witness, they cannot act as both notary and a witness.
 It is common for a notary to notarize a self-proving affidavit signed by the witnesses to establish the will’s validity in case of a will contest.
 This self-proving affidavit is not required and is in addition to the required witness signatures.

 Other Considerations for Witnesses

 It is best to choose witnesses younger than you who live locally and are willing to take on this task.
 Elderly witnesses or witnesses who live in another state are less ideal because they may not be available if they are needed to verify your signature in probate court.
 Technically, you could have neighbors, family members, loved ones, friends, acquaintances, co-workers, bank employees, or others who meet the minimum witness requirements, just as long as they are disinterested witnesses.
 Realistically, it is most practical to have local witnesses you know.

 Ready To Make a Will?

-Our Last Will and Testament forms are state-specific and comply with each state’s laws for formation, signing, and witnessing a will.
-You can trust that our Last Will and Testament, Power of Attorney, Health Care Directive, or other Estate Planning Documents are compliant and complete.
+Trust & Will’s estate planning tools are state-specific and comply with each state’s laws for formation, signing, and witnessing a will.
+You can trust that their do-it-yourself solutions are compliant and complete.